This post was most recently updated on August 31st, 2022.9 min read.

 For those of you, who don’t want to read any extra fluff, let me just offer you this extra-short version of my article in FAQ form:

 Now, if you want the long answer with all the scary stuff, read on.

 Tis the season for gifts, and lots of y’all might be thinking about giving out a digital gift.
-Maybe some of the more practical ones think about gifting someone a subscription of Office 365 – and why not, it’s a pretty useful present, right?
+Maybe some of the more practical ones think about gifting someone a subscription to Office 365 – and why not, it’s a pretty useful present, right?

-I’ve stumbled upon a few online retailers, that sell Microsoft Office 365 (Microsoft’s subscription-based Office offering) on a one-time-fee basis.
+I’ve stumbled upon a few online retailers, that sell Microsoft Office 365 (Microsoft’s subscription-based Office offering) on a one-time fee basis.
 Their value proposition is that you only pay them a small fee once, and you get a subscription-based service from Microsoft forever.
 Compared with continuous payments, a lot of people prefer perpetual license modes, but like the pros of a cloud offering like Office 365.